-The storage subsystem is added to the management station in the Enterprise view Networked storage tree.
+The storage subsystem is added to the management station in the Networked storage tree in the "Enterprise view" pane.

 For more information about configuring the storage subsystem and building the network-managed storage, see the ServeRAID Manager help.

 Navigating ServeRAID Manager